aflin/rampart_docs/source/rampart-utils.rst

      indentation of the specified amount.
 Thus ``printf("%4J", obj);`` is equivalent to ``printf("%s", JSON.stringify(obj, null, 4) );``.

+      * if ``!`` flag is present, a safe version of JSON will be printed where any references to inner :green:`Objects` are marked.
+See second example below.
+Note: if ``!`` is omitted but printing would fail because of cyclic references, then ``!`` is implied.

    * ``%B`` - print contents of a :green:`Buffer` or :green:`String` as
      base64.